 The successful candidate will possess excellent interpersonal and communication skills and a desire to create an environment that promotes collegiality, collaboration, and cultural diversity among members of various education, research, and service communities.
 A willingness to serve as a role model and advocate for the ideals of professionalism and high ethical standards in a health science educational setting is essential.

 Only electronic applications will be accepted.
 Evaluation of applications will begin immediately and will continue until the position is filled.
 Salary and academic rank are commensurate with qualifications.
-Candidates should submit a personal statement that delineates professional qualifications and career goals, along with curriculum vitae and three professional references to Lisa A. Lang, DDS, MS, MBA, Chair of the Division of General Practice and Materials Science, at email@example.com.
-Visit the College of Dentistry website for more information about the position and the college, visit dentistry.osu.edu.
+Candidates should submit a personal statement that delineates professional qualifications and career goals, along with curriculum vitae and three professional references to Mr. Joe Stanley with Greenwood/Asher & Associates, Inc. at firstname.lastname@example.org.
+For more information about the position and the college, visit dentistry.osu.edu.

-The Ohio State University is a premier employer that provides exceptional rewards, including start-up packages and medical, dental, and vision benefits.
+The Ohio State University is a premier employer that provides exceptional rewards, including medical, dental, and vision benefits.
 The university’s competitive salaries and benefits packages include generous retirement plans, tuition assistance for employees and their dependents, wellness initiatives, and more.
-Visit the Office of Human Resources website for detailed information.
+For detailed information visit hr.osu.edu/benefits.

 The College of Dentistry’s atmosphere is one of collaboration and inclusiveness, where differences in thought and experience are embraced and celebrated.

 The Ohio State University is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, sexual orientation or identity, national origin, disability status, and protected veteran status.